"It is the darkness that is the light, and the stillness that is the dancing"

 As a foetus we grow inside our mothers, to the primal sound of her heartbeat.
 We are born, one of the greatest mysteries that is commemorated by dancing rituals and dancing to strengthen in preparation for child birth, and as we grow we recognise cycles, the movement of the planets, the seasons changing, the new born, growing up and growing old and dying to a new born, all these things, life, works to a cosmological rhythm...
 Heart beats, season changes, foot steps, animal gaits.

-So belly dancing history can be seen in the light of a spiritual existence and the majesty of nature that inspires an expanded state of who we are.
+So belly dancing history can be seen in the light of a supreme intelligence and the majesty of nature that inspires an expanded state of who we are.
 It is possible that rhythm and patterned movement and music were born through us as humans tapping into and observing our world, extracting understanding, and expressing it.

 Having intelligence, or so we think, and the ability to compose and create, we would hear the rhythms echoing in nature, the music that suddenly and sporadically emerges when leaves fall near a stream, a twig breaks and pebbles roll, there is music.
 Different sounds happening together that fall into a rhythm, and maybe a melody emerges, harmony is witnessed between the elements and the sounds they make.